Skip to Main Content

 The "literature" for your literature review

-The type and the number of sources you need for your literature review may vary depending on the purpose of your literature review (see below) and your level of study.
+The type and amount of sources you need for your literature review may vary depending on the purpose of your literature review (see below) and your level of study.
 Therefore, you have to know very well the purpose and the type of your literature review.

 Generally, a literature review consists of the following sources: